Dentistry with a heart - KOBI-TV NBC5 / KOTI-TV NBC2

-“Today is our ‘Dentistry with a Heart’, or free dental day.”
-Explains Dentist Tim Murphy.
+“Today is our ‘Dentistry with a Heart’, or free dental day,” explained Dentist Tim Murphy.

 About 120 people are expected at the clinic.

-“We will either do a cleaning, a filling, or an extraction for anybody in need.”
-Notes Murphy.
+“We will either do a cleaning, a filling, or an extraction for anybody in need,” said Murphy.

 This is the fifth year that the free dental clinic has been offered by Klamath Open Door.

-“But, we were doing it prior to that for children.”
-Adds Open Door CEO Signe Porter.
+“But, we were doing it prior to that for children,” added Open Door CEO Signe Porter.
 “So we’ve been doing this for probably a good 10 years altogether.”

 People have been known to camp out for a spot in line.